Witnesses in Pak blasphemy case turn hostile

 The witnesses claimed police had tortured them and made them give statements against Chishti.

 One of the witnesses is Hafiz Mohammad Zubair, who works as the muezzin in the mosque where Chishti is the cleric.

-In a separate development, the Islamabad High Court today extended the stay on the trial of Rimsha on blasphemy charges till October 17.
+In a separate development, the Islamabad High Court on Monday extended the stay on the trial of Rimsha on blasphemy charges till October 17.